MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopilot/demonstrate-deployment-on-vm.md

 ![Create app step 2](images/app18.png)

 Under the **Configure App Suite** pane, select the Office apps you want to install.
-For the purposes of this labe we have only selected Excel:
+For the purposes of this lab we have only selected Excel:

 > [!div class="mx-imgBorder"]
 > ![Create app step 3](images/app19.png)